Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ### Next steps with R and RStudio

 If you have used R and RStudio previously, the environment will look very familiar to you.
 If you are new to R and RStudio, we recommend you take a look at [courses from the Government Analysis Function](https://analysisfunction.civilservice.gov.uk/training-courses/?keyword=&training_category=&type=online&participation=&provider=&training_location=&submit=Go).
-These courses are open to There is a whole host of introductory courses including
+These courses are open to analysts and scientists working in government.

+There is a whole host of introductory courses including:
 - [Introduction to R course](https://analysisfunction.civilservice.gov.uk/training/introduction-to-r/)
 - [Data visualisation in R and Python](https://analysisfunction.civilservice.gov.uk/training/data-visualisation-in-r-and-python/)
 - [Data linkage in R](https://analysisfunction.civilservice.gov.uk/training/data-linkage-in-r/)